 Of course the client needs to have a rough idea about the cost of video production before they decide to have a video produced, but prices can range from free (if your neighbor’s high-school kid does it as a school project) to millions of dollars (if Francis Ford Coppola does it.)
 Business videos for marketing, advertising, instructional and educational uses fall well in between, but if you ask for prices, you’ll always hear, “It depends…”

 It depends on…

-Some video production companies give a per-minute estimate, but this works only for cookie-cutter videos where they shoehorn your project into one of their templates.
+Some video production companies give a per-minute estimate, but estimating video production cost this way works only for cookie-cutter videos where they shoehorn your project into one of their templates.
 A per-minute estimate does not work for custom-produced work.
 The length of a program usually plays a minor role in its cost.
 A 30-second Superbowl commercial can cost hundreds of thousands of dollars to produce in spite of its short length.

-Dozens of other factors influence the cost of a video:
+Dozens of other factors influence video production cost:

 - Is the project to be designed from scratch, written from your outline, or just shot and edited with no script?
 How involved will the client be in this process?

 - How many people need to be on the shooting crew?

 - How long will it take to shoot?

 - Shooting in a studio, in a costly location, or at the client’s facility?